 Work out your Budget

 Sticking to a budget is an absolute must.
 Discuss what you want from your wedding and how large a celebration you want to have.
 Then discuss with your parents what contribution they would be willing to make and then what your remaining contribution will be and get to a final number.
-And stick to it.

 Your venue will take up the largest portion of your budget.
-Other bigger expenditures being your photographer and videographer, flowers and your wedding attire.
-Decide which aspects of your wedding are non-negotiable for you as a couple, and be open to negotiate on the rest.
+Other bigger expenditures being your catering, photographer and videographer, flowers and your wedding attire.
+Decide which aspects of your wedding are non-negotiable for you as a couple, and be open to negotiating on the rest.
 Ultimately you don’t want to dig into your investments and you don’t want to start your marriage in debt.
-There will be many costs you didn’t think of so make use of an Ultimate Wedding Budget Tool to keep a clear picture of every detail.
+There will be many costs you didn’t think of, so make use of an Ultimate Wedding Budget Tool to keep a clear picture of every detail.

 Also read our TopTip blog post about Wedding Budgeting.

-Draw up your guest list
+Draw up your Guest List

 Drawing up your guest list can be both exciting and daunting.
 You naturally want to invite just about everyone you and your partner know but unfortunately your budget and venue space will restrict your number of guests.